 At the age of 15, I took my first “proper” scenic photographs from my sisters yacht, moored in Tollesbury Creek, very early in the morning when the sea was like a mirror, using a Kodak disposable camera.
 Surprisingly, the photographs came out remarkably well and with only a small amount of hand-finishing (no Photoshop in those days ! ), I framed them.

-Over the years I have had a variety of cameras and currently I use a Sony Alpha A390 DSLR along with a selection of specialist lenses and filters.
+Over the years I have had a variety of cameras and currently I shoot with Sony Alpha along with a selection of specialist lenses, filters and other equipment.

 Two of my great passions in life now are travel and photography.
 I believe that travel broadens one’s view of the world.
 Experiencing other cultures, meeting people from other communities and other countries and seeing the beauty, and sometimes ugliness, of the world has helped me understand that all of our lives are at once interconnected and individual.

 It has made me better appreciate my own home and culture as well as that of the people I’ve met and the lands I’ve seen and I have become a much more tolerant person as a result.
 Through my photography I seek to document my own personal experiences, to capture scenes and events as I see them and to share with others the beauty and diversity of the world I’ve seen.
 As the images of other photographers have inspired me to explore the world, I hope my own contributions will inspire others to do the same.